Maral Overseas FY26 Results: Profit Turnaround, Solar Stake & Auditor Appointments

 Financial Performance: A Return to Profitability

-The company reported a net profit of ₹326.14 lakh for the year ended 31st March 2026, compared to a net loss of ₹2,419.77 lakh in the year ended 31st March 2025.
+Maral Overseas recorded a net profit of ₹326.14 lakh for the year ended 31st March 2026, a significant reversal from the net loss of ₹2,419.77 lakh reported in the previous fiscal year.
 For the quarter ended 31st March 2026, net profit stood at ₹1,331.09 lakh, compared to a net loss of ₹22.80 lakh in the corresponding quarter of the previous year.
-Notably, the company recognised an exceptional item of ₹59.83 lakh during the year, representing the estimated incremental impact of the New Labour Codes (effective 21st November 2025), which consolidated 29 existing labour regulations into 4 Labour Codes and resulted in an increase in the provision for employee benefits on account of recognition of past service costs.
+The statutory auditors, M/s.
+S S Kothari Mehta & Co.
+LLP, issued an unqualified (unmodified) audit report on these results.
+An exceptional item of ₹59.83 lakh was recognised during the year, representing the estimated incremental impact of the New Labour Codes effective 21st November 2025, which consolidated 29 existing labour regulations into 4 codes and resulted in increased provisions for employee benefits due to recognition of past service costs.

 The following table summarises the key financial metrics (₹ in lakh):